htetpaihtun/docker-for-my-friends/chapter-5/README.md

 Using `docker build`, users can create an automated build that executes several command-line instructions in succession.

 Dockerfile is said to be a starting point of the image and it should specify all the requirements of the image/app.
-This will include;
+This should include;
 - the image filesystem (dependencies, volume mounts and application code itself)
-- how to start running our application (entry points and run commands)
+- how to start running our application (port exposing, entry points and run commands)
 - how the application should behave (healthcheck and restart policies)
-- where to run our application (port binding, service exposing)
 - some additional metadata (labels and maintainer)

 Dockerfile gives birth to your application image and therefore, quality of your image/app varies greatly based on Dockerfile.